jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 > Beyond the 2000s, the tooling has become so good that we actually no longer needed developers to write that kind of code.
 But today so many still do, just for the fun of it, so it seems.
 >
 > It also seems evident that if a developer has only ever \[professionally\] built software using a relational database, they have no other tools than ORMs to access any data.
-Today, relational databases are not the only tool to store data, and ORMs not the only tool to access it.
+Today, relational databases are not the only tools to store data, and ORMs are not the only tools to access it.

 With RMDBS and ORMs being so prevalent, developers building CRUD systems only really then need to focus on two things: